 The following topic review addresses issues related to the treatment of secondary hyperparathyroidism and mineral metabolism abnormalities (also referred to as chronic kidney disease-mineral bone disorder [CKD-MBD]) in patients with stage 3 to 5 CKD not yet on dialysis.
 Among patients with CKD but normal or near-normal kidney function (stage 1 to 2 CKD), issues related to bone disease and abnormalities in calcium and phosphorus levels are discussed separately.
 The treatment of secondary hyperparathyroidism in adult dialysis patients is also presented separately.
 (See "Overview of the management of osteoporosis in postmenopausal women" and "Management of secondary hyperparathyroidism and mineral metabolism abnormalities in dialysis patients".)

 The pathogenesis of secondary hyperparathyroidism is also discussed separately.
-(See "Overview of chronic kidney disease-mineral bone disease (CKD-MBD)", section on 'Overview'.)
+(See "Overview of chronic kidney disease-mineral and bone disorder (CKD-MBD)", section on 'Overview'.)

 PATHOGENESIS OF SECONDARY HYPERPARATHYROIDISM

 To understand the management of secondary hyperparathyroidism and mineral metabolism abnormalities in patients with CKD, it is important to understand the pathogenesis and clinical features of these disorders.
 This is discussed separately.
 (See "Overview of chronic kidney disease-mineral and bone disorder (CKD-MBD)", section on 'Overview' and "Management of secondary hyperparathyroidism and mineral metabolism abnormalities in dialysis patients", section on 'Clinical features'.)